PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 First, please install the latest version of physicelldataloader (pcdl), as described in the [HowTo](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md) chapter.

-And, if not already doen so, have a quick read through the pcdl [background](https://github.com/elmbeech/physicelldataloader/tree/master/man/TUTORIAL_introduction.md) infromation.
+And, if not already done so, have a quick read through the pcdl [background](https://github.com/elmbeech/physicelldataloader/tree/master/man/TUTORIAL_introduction.md) information.

 ## Preparation

 To runs this tutorial,
-you can either work the data that is currently in your outpufolder, or you can install the 2D unit test dataset into your PhysiCell output folder, by executing the following command sequence.
+you can either work the data that is currently in your output folder, or you can install the 2D unit test dataset into your PhysiCell output folder, by executing the following command sequence.

-**Waring: if you run this sequence, all data currentlty in your PhysiCell/output folder will be overwritten!**
+&#x26A0; **Warning: if you run this sequence, all data currently in your PhysiCell/output folder will be overwritten!**

 ```bash
 cd path/to/PhysiCell